 multidisciplinary and collaborative knowledge production

-Based at
+Based At

-Bard College’s campus in New York’s Hudson Valley
+Bard College in New York’s Moh-He-Con-Nuck Valley

-Acknowledging Bard’s origins
+Acknowledging Bard's Origins

 Bard College acknowledges that its origins are intertwined with the systems of racial injustice that have been a part of the history of the US from its foundations.